 Investing in New Zealand

 There are exciting investment prospects in New Zealand.
 The land is fertile, the people are generally well off and well-educated and officialdom is actively welcoming.
 There are lots going on, both in traditional sectors and in ‘sunrise’ sectors like ICT, biotech, agricultural research and more.

 Compared to the UK, our economy has been ticking over very nicely over the last few years, helped by our relatively low exposure to Europe.
-In fact for several years observers described us as the ‘rock star’ economy.
-By December 2014, annual growth had risen to 3.3%, the fastest rate of expansion in six years and, according the New Zealand Treasury, one of the strongest performances in the OECD.
+By December 2014, annual growth had risen to 3.1%, the fastest rate of expansion in six years and, according the New Zealand Treasury, one of the strongest performances in the OECD.